 Bacterial and fungal infections may cause complete to partial alopecia in felines.
-Ringworm is an extremely common fungal infection, and it’ll appear as hair loss in circular patterns, and occasionally inflammation, lesions, crusting and redness.
+Ringworm is an extremely common fungal infection, and it’ll appear as hair loss in circular patterns, and occasionally inflammation, lesions, crusting, and redness.
 A few fungal infections clear up by themselves, whereas other ones require more proactive treatments, such as antifungal ointments, shampoos, or medications.
-If alopecia’s cause is because of a fungal infection, pet owners ought to take some precaution as some infections may be zoonotic, meaning it may be contracted then spread from one animal species to another.
+If alopecia’s cause is because of a fungal infection, pet owners ought to take some precautions as some infections may be zoonotic, meaning it may be contracted then spread from one animal species to another.

 On the other hand, bacterial infections typically must be treated using antibiotics prescribed by a veterinarian.
 One typical bacterial infection in felines is caused by staph, which generally presents as crusting and redness, in conjunction with hair loss.

 Cat alopecia sometimes can be caused by endocrine disorders or hormonal imbalances.
-There are certain hormones which are responsible for hair growth in felines; therefore, a deficiency or excess in any of those may cause hair loss or slow growth of hair follicles.
+There are certain hormones that are responsible for hair growth in felines; therefore, a deficiency or excess in any of those may cause hair loss or slow growth of hair follicles.
 Pregnant or lactating cats might suffer hormonal changes, and as a result, might lose some hair; other alopecia causes due to hormones may be hyperthyroidism or hypothyroidism, Cushing’s disease, Addison’s disease, and increased steroid levels.
 Hormone-associated alopecia usually is noninflammatory, and any itching typically is related to a secondary skin infection or additional source.

 This condition is a frequent reason for cat hair loss.
 Mange is caused by an overabundance of Demodex mites, which can’t be seen to the naked eye.
 As the mites begin inhabiting the hair follicle of the cat, it may cause skin conditions such as hair loss, lesions, and skin crusting, particularly if left neglected.
-Mange is categorized as an inflammatory disease, yet symptoms and severity of symptoms, may depend upon the kind of mite the kitty has.
+Mange is categorized as an inflammatory disease, yet symptoms and severity of symptoms may depend upon the kind of mite the kitty has.

 If the cat is handling pain, such as feline arthritis, he might lick himself in an effort to alleviate the discomfort.
-As alopecia happens for this reason, hair loss stops when the discomfort stops.
+As alopecia happens, for this reason, hair loss stops when the discomfort stops.

 Nervous and Stress Disorders